 Liability and Limitation of Liability

 The liability of an auditor is based on the general civil legal principles of the German Civil Code (BGB).
 This liability requires unlawful behaviour and personal culpability, in the form of intention or negligence (see § 276 para.
 1 BGB).
-For statutory audit of financial statements there is a statutory liability limit according to § 323 para.
-2 German Commercial Code (HGB).
-The liability for negligent breach of duty is limited to 1 million Euros, and to 4 million Euros for the statutory audit of public companies (e.g. listed companies as defined in § 264d HGB).
+For statutory audits of financial statements there are statutory liability limits according to § 323 para.
+2 German Commercial Code (HGB) as follows:

 The indemnity privilege does not exist for voluntary audits of financial statements.
 However, § 323 para.
 2 HGB is at least to be applied accordingly to other statutory activities of the auditor – even outside the HGB – if there is a reference to § 323 para.
 2 HGB in the underlying legal regulation.
 If there is no statutory limit to liability, the auditor has unlimited liability unless otherwise negotiated.
 Such a contractual limitation of liability is pursuant to § 54a Public Accountant Act (WPO) and can be achieved – yet only for the case of damages due to negligence – individually or through standard contract conditions (General Conditions of Contract for Audits of Annual Accounts).